roho1445/OpenAI-Hackathon-Challenge/README.md

 4. Clear the 'console-out.txt" file
 5. Copy your error message into the 'console-out.txt" file and save
 6. Run "node answer"
-4. See results in model.json file, under the "Output" section
+4. See results in model.json file, under the "output" section